Glossary

 2. Edge AI in Automotive and Robotics: Deploying models for tasks like pedestrian detection or lane keeping assist in autonomous vehicles or for object manipulation in robotics.
 QAT enables these models to run on specialized hardware like Google Edge TPUs or NVIDIA Jetson, ensuring low inference latency for critical real-time decisions.
 This is crucial for applications like security alarm systems or parking management.

-Ultralytics supports exporting models to various formats like ONNX, TensorRT, and TFLite, which are compatible with QAT workflows, enabling efficient deployment across diverse hardware.
+Ultralytics supports exporting models to various formats like ONNX, TensorRT, and TFLite, which are compatible with QAT workflows, enabling efficient deployment across diverse hardware from companies like Intel and NVIDIA.
 You can manage and deploy your QAT-optimized models using platforms like Ultralytics HUB.
 Evaluating model performance using relevant metrics after QAT is essential to ensure accuracy requirements are met.